cysouw/diathesis/text/c02_structure.md

 ### Abbreviations used

-A diathetical operation is change that happens in the marking of the participants in a diathesis.
+A diathetical operation is a change that happens to the marking of the participants in a diathesis.
 One of the central definitional properties of a diathesis is that the coding of at least one of the participants has to change, for example a participant erstwhile coded with an accusative turns into a prepositional phrase.
 Because the role of the participant remains the same (again, by definition), such a change amounts to the mapping of a role onto a different grammatical form.
 I will call this process ~~role-remapping~~.

 In the analysis of diathetical operations in this book I will use the following abbreviations, as summarised in [@fig:abbreviations].
 First, ~~grammatical expressions~~, i.e. actual grammatical forms as identified in traditional German grammar, are abbreviated with single letters, shown at the right side of the figure.
 For case-marked noun phrases I will use the easily recognizable capital letters 'NADG' for nominative, accusative, dative and genitive respectively.
 As argued earlier (see [@sec:intro-arguments-utterance-valency]) there are also prepositional phrases that express lexically-determined roles.
 These will also be abbreviated with capital letters: 'L' for obligatory locations and 'P' for governed prepositional phrases.